Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Changing variable for the axio-dilaton field

 \section{Changing variable for the axio-dilaton field}

-In this section, we show that the $U(1)$ symmetry can be regarded as rotation of the phase of the complex scalar field after changing variable of the axio-dilaton field.
-The transformation is given by a specific M\"obius transformation known as Cayley transformation:
+In this section, we show that the global $U(1)$ symmetry in our model can be regarded as rotation of the phase of the complex scalar field after changing variable of the axio-dilaton field.
+The transformation is given by a specific M\"obius transformation known as the Cayley transformation:

-One can find a similar argument in Section 15.4.1 of the textbook \cite{ortin2004gravity}.
-The complex map is illustrated as figure \ref{fig:map_xy2uv}.
-Writing $\Phi = \Phi_{1} + i \Phi_{2}$, we obtain
+One can find a similar argument in Section 15.4.1 of textbook \cite[pp.451-454]{ortin2004gravity}.
+The complex map is illustrated in Fig.~\ref{fig:map_xy2uv}.
+Writing the real and imaginary part as $\Phi = \Phi_{1} + i \Phi_{2}$, we obtain

 The kinetic term is written as